The Problem;

 Limitations of the Lightning Network

-One of the major problems of the Lightning Network is that if one participant drops the channel, it will automatically be closed and then settles on the blockchain.
+One of the major problems of the Lightning Network is that if one participant drops the channel, it will automatically be closed and then settle on the blockchain.
 Also, the nature of the Lightning Network means that it cannot watch over every node in the event of fraud; that was why a mechanism called "watch towers" was created.
 This mechanism helps to monitor all nodes in each payment channel.

 Conclusion